Awesome Biblical Proof that:

 The following Scripture should raise no eyebrows:

-Obviously, the Lawgiver does not break the Law by sitting in Judgment, but His unauthorised subjects do.
+Obviously, the Lawgiver does not break the Law by sitting in Judgment, but His unauthorized subjects do.

 This text will no doubt raise many eyebrows.- coming from the Mouth of HaShem Himself: